EpipKL/Password-Gen-DU_C3/README.md

 This is a simple password generator application that generates a random password with a length of 10 characters.
 It is built using HTML, CSS, and JavaScript.

 ## User Story
-* As a user who needs to create secure passwords for my online accounts
+* AS AN employee with access to sensitive data
-* I want to be able to use a password generator application that can create random passwords with specific criteria
+* I WANT to randomly generate a password that meets certain criteria
-* So that I can protect my personal information and prevent hacking attempts.
+* SO THAT I can create a strong password that provides greater security